Find help if you don't have a Family Doctor or Nurse Practitioner

 Pharmasave, 53 Colborne Street, Fenelon Falls K0M 1N0

-This walk-in clinic is first come first served.
-Fridays 9:30am – 12:30pm.
+This walk-in clinic is first-come, first-served.
+Wednesdays 1 pm-5:30 pm.
 It is operated by the Kawartha North Family Health Team and open to all, including patients without a doctor or nurse practitioner.
 The clinic may close to patients before the posted closing times if the clinic is full and/or not able to register any further patients to be seen in time before closing.
+A valid health card is not required to be seen, but you must be a Canadian resident.

 Lindsay